 Nail in the coffin

 Harry drew in a long, ragged breath and held it in until his lungs hurt.

-He shouldn't have agreed to their help and company.
-He would be probably long dead by now, but this would have never happened.
+He should not have agreed to their help and company.
+He would probably be long dead by now, but this would have never happened.

 Slowly, he peered around the edge of the sofa, clutching the stolen wand in a sweaty hand.
-Bellatrix stood directly in his field of vision, supporting Hermione, who seemed to be unconscious, and holding her short silver knife to Hermione's throat.
+Bellatrix stood directly in his field of vision, supporting Hermione, who seemed to be unconscious, and holding a short silver knife to her throat.

 "Drop your wands," Bellatrix whispered icily.
 "Drop them, or we'll see exactly how filthy her blood is!"

 "I said, drop them!" she screeched when neither of them moved.
 She pressed the blade deeper into Hermione's throat until a few beads of blood appeared there.

 "All right!"
 Harry shouted and got up quickly, dropping Bellatrix's wand onto the floor at his feet.
 Ron, who stood close beside him, did the same with Wormtail's before they both raised their hands to shoulder height.